byronwall/byronwall.github.io/_posts/2015-06-09-runndaily-portfolio-page.md

 Client side featured:

- - Heavy AJAX usage to load map or route data
+ - Heavy AJAX usage to load map and route data
  - A number of Google Map based features that allowed for routing, distance markers, loading nearby routes, and several advanced route creation features.